a-rich/DJ-Tools/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`Title (Artist2 Remix) - Artist1, Artist2`

 5. utilize the `genre` ID3 / Rekordbox tag for music files in your Collection
+5. utilize the `My Tags` feature of Rekordbox in your Collection
-6.  have a Spotify account
+7.  have a Spotify account

 The core functionality of this library can be broken up into three components or packages:
 1. `sync`: allows users to push and pull audio and Rekordbox XML files to and from the `beatcloud`